-DEA Diversion Program Manager (Ret.)
+Former Diversion Program Manager (DEA)

 Mary Rochée retired from Federal service after serving 38 years, 28 of which were spent in various positions with the Drug Enforcement Administration (DEA).
 As a former executive leader, Ms. Rochée served as Diversion Program Manager over DEA’s Washington Division, Deputy Chief of DEA’s Registration and Program Support Section and Acting Executive Assistant for DEA’s Office of Diversion Control.

 DEA Career.
 Ms. Rochée’s DEA career spanned a myriad of positions.
 While maintaining her Top-Secret Clearance, Ms. Rochée worked as a Diversion Investigator and Supervisory Diversion Investigator, assigned to DEA’s Washington Division.
 Upon being promoted to DEA Headquarters, Ms. Rochée served in the following positions: Staff Coordinator/Liaison and Policy Section, and Acting Executive Assistant/Office of Diversion Control, Deputy Chief/Registration and Program Support Section.
 The last DEA position held was that of Diversion Program Manager for the Washington Division.